-Summer is generally said the best time of the year when it comes to good weather.
-But it wouldn’t be Iceland if there are many exceptions to this.
-Heavy storms, snow and cold weather aren’t very usual, but can’t be excluded from typical summer Iceland weather.
+Summer is generally said to be the best time of the year when it comes to good weather.
+But it wouldn’t be Iceland if there aren’t many exceptions to this.
+Heavy storms, snow, and cold weather aren’t very usual, but can’t be excluded from typical summer Iceland weather.

 Iceland weather in winter

 The average temperature during the day varies between the North and the South.
 This has to do with the gulf streams.
 The Southern part of Iceland gets the warm European gulf stream, while the North has to deal with the Arctic stream.